bhardwajankit1810/bhardwajankit1810/README.md

 - 👋 Hi, I’m Ankit Kumar
-- 👀 I’m interested in vlsi and ml.
+- 👀 I’m interested in vlsi.
 - 🌱 I’m currently learning dsa in c++ and my next target is vlsi.
 - 💞️ I’m looking to collaborate on electronic or any other feild related to c++.
 - 📫 How to reach me , mail me on bhardwajankit1810@gmail.com